d1618033/python-redfish-utility/docs/slate/source/includes/_ilorepositorycommands.md

 #### Description

-Run to list the components ofthe currently logged in system.
+Command to list the firmware on the iLO repository of the currently logged in system.

 #### Parameters